carbon-language/carbon-lang/flang/documentation/Semantics.md

 ### Rewrite DO loops

-This phases normalizes the parse tree by removing all unstructures `DO` loops and replacing them with `DO` constructs.
+This phase normalizes the parse tree by removing all unstructured `DO` loops and replacing them with `DO` constructs.

 ### Name resolution